Please click here for the DfE School Performance Tables

 Congratulations to all Aylesbury High School students receiving their results today.

-Headteacher Alan Rosen said, ”What really stands out are the breadth and depth of these results; students took 31 different qualifications including 2 AS Levels, the full range of arts and humanities subjects, and five languages.
+Headteacher Alan Rosen said: ”What really stands out are the breadth and depth of these results; students took almost thirty different qualifications including the full range of arts and humanities subjects, and seven languages.

-Within the results there are many individual success stories to celebrate and those students can now move onto the next stage of their education with confidence.
-GCSEs are not easy and I must mention and thank all the school staff whose dedication has been rewarded today, including those in primary schools who lay the foundations that we in secondary schools can build upon each year.
+Within the results there are many individual success stories to celebrate which mean that our students can now move onto the next stage of their education with confidence.
+GCSEs are not easy and I must mention and thank all students for their hard work, and also the school staff whose dedication has been rewarded today, including those in primary schools who lay the foundations that we in secondary schools can build upon each year.

-This year group has also been very active outside lessons, whether competing in National Finals in sport, performing in concerts, dance and drama productions, going on trips, exchanges and expeditions, and having a terrific success rate with the Duke of Edinburgh’s Award Scheme, so they are proof that there is much more to Key Stage 4 than exams at Aylesbury High School.
+This year group has also been very active outside lessons, whether being National Champions in sport, performing in concerts, dance and drama productions, going on trips, exchanges and expeditions, and having a terrific success rate with the Duke of Edinburgh’s Award Scheme, so they have gained much more than exam results during Key Stage 4 at Aylesbury High School.”